tendermint/tendermint/spec/README.md

 # Tendermint Spec

-This is a markdown specification of the Tendermint blockchain.
+This is a Markdown specification of the Tendermint blockchain.
 It defines the base data structures, how they are validated, and how they are communicated over the network.